IBM/universal-connectors/filter-plugin/logstash-filter-mysql-guardium/README.md

 The output of the Guardium universal connector is forwarded to the Guardium sniffer on the collector, for policy and auditing enforcements.

 ### Before you begin
-• You must have permission for the S-Tap Management role.
+* You must have permission for the S-Tap Management role.
 The admin user includes this role, by default.
+* Download the [logstash-filter-mysql_filter_guardium.zip](https://github.com/IBM/universal-connectors/releases/download/v1.5.0/logstash-filter-mysql_filter_guardium.zip) plug-in.
+(Do not unzip the offline-package file throughout the procedure).
+This step is not necessary for Guardium Data Protection v12.0 and later.

 ### Procedure